Pendulous crop in backyard chickens can be a stressful event to manage.

 How do I know whether my hen has pendulous crop?

-What can I do about pendulous crop?
+What can I do about a pendulous crop?

-If it’s still full and you know she hasn’t eaten anything, her crop is likely impacted (you’ll want to double check this with a vet).
-To empty the crop, you will have to “burp” your chicken (which is not as much fun as it sounds).
+To empty the crop, you will have to “burp” your chicken (which is not as easy as it sounds).
 Burping consists of helping your hen regurgitate the feed that’s in her crop, and (hopefully) removing whatever is causing the crop to be impacted.
-You can read full instructions about dealing with impacted crop and emptying it in this article.

 You can then slowly reintroduce food, making sure it’s in small pieces.
 If you’re still concerned, you can err on the side of caution and offer moistened food that’s easy for your backyard chicken’s digestive system to break down.

 As for food, dried river shrimp are a good option – they’re small and easy for beaks to break apart.
 They’re also very high in protein, and if your hen is still recovering and nervous, they’re very tempting for even the pickiest eater.
+Mealworms are equally tempting and affordable.
+Try these.

 You can also mix their feed with brewer’s yeast, if you want to make sure your hen is getting plenty of vitamins after her bout with pendulous crop.
 Our brewer’s yeast is fortified with vitamin B 3, B6, and B12 and garlic, oregano, and echinacea (all herbs traditionally used to support healthy immune systems).